 Miracle Mule is a highly energetic, infectiously fun dance band from Marin County.
 They play good-time Americana with some spicy Louisiana seasoning -- or what they prefer to describe as "swampy-tonk."
 So that's a tasty melange of country honky-tonk, cajun/zydeco, rockabilly, blues and country swing.

 The Mules feature three lead singers, tight three-part harmonies and solid musicianship.
-And their versatile instrumentation (accordion, piano, sax, acoustic and electric guitar, banjo, pedal steel, harmonica, washboard/percussion, bass and drums) gives their sound tremendous range and diversity.
+And their versatile instrumentation (accordion, piano, sax, acoustic and electric guitar, banjo, pedal steel, mandolin, harmonica, washboard/percussion, bass and drums) gives their sound tremendous range and diversity.

 Geoff "El Jefe" Mack